-Then, there’s the issue of obtaining the Russian visa, which is a must unless you have a South American passport or are a citizen of one the former Soviet Republics.
+Then, there’s the issue of obtaining a Russian visa, which is a must unless you have a South American passport or are a citizen of one of the former Soviet Republics.

 The second one is the historical fortress of Suomenlinna.
 Now, Suomenlinna is a part of the city of Helsinki, so I find it ludicrous that it’s suggested as a day trip from Helsinki.

 Tallinn is one of the most popular day trips from Helsinki for a good reason.
 These two cities are only about 80 kilometers apart making Tallinn easily reachable from Helsinki.
 Tallinn is among the best-preserved historic cities in Northern Europe.

 As you’re approaching Tallinn, keep your camera close-by as it sets the scene for a sublime vista from the sea, with its medieval city walls, church spires, and red-tile roofed homes.

-Virtually all of Tallinn’s star attractions lie within the Old Town or in the vicinity.
+Virtually all the best things to see in Tallinn star lie within the Old Town or in the vicinity.
 I love how as soon as you enter the Old Town through the medieval Viru Gate you get the impression of being transported back in time and enter a warren of cobblestones, cute alleys, and colorful medieval buildings.

-It’s a fun place to explore on foot and can easily be covered in a few hours.
-Jacky and I never get tired of going to Tallinn even though we’ve now been there four times.
+Tallinn is a fun place to explore on foot and can easily be covered in a few hours.
+Jacky and I never get tired of going there even though we’ve now been there four times.

 How to Get to Tallinn from Helsinki

 When visiting Tampere, you have to try blood sausage (mustamakkara) as it is a local specialty.
 It consists of pork, blood and grinded rye and is typically served with lingonberry jam and milk.
 Even though it sounds gross, it is surprisingly very tasty.
 I look forward to eating blood sausage each time I’m in Tampere.
-You can get them in one of the stalls in the Market Hall.
+You can get them at Tampere Market Hall or one of the Tapola food trucks.